chrislaskey/ansible-configure/readme.md

 ### Note ###

-Before using this playbook make sure to update appropriate values in the `group_vars` directory.
+Before using this playbook make sure to update appropriate default values with application specific values using `group_vars` directory.
 In particular be sure to set or change:

 	# file: group_vars/all
 	mysql_dump_username: <value>